July 27th is also known as Walk On Stilts Day and Take Your Houseplants For A Walk Day.

 Did you know that on this day in 1940, Billboard magazine started ranking sales of recorded songs?
 It used a nationwide survey to compare sales of singles in retail stores.

-Keep reading for more facts about July 27
+Keep reading for more interesting facts about July 27th in history!

-th in history!
-What Happened On July 27 In History?
+What Events Happened On July 27 In History?

 To the audience's surprise, a stand-in for the Queen made an entrance by skydiving from a helicopter with James Bond's assistance.

-The "900" is a dangerous two-and-a-half revolution spin off a vertical ramp.
+The "900" is a dangerous two-and-a-half revolution spin of a vertical ramp.